Use Code: BFCM20 & Save $20 Off Your Order Over $200+

 PRESENSITIZED

-This kind of emulsion is highly sensitive, exposes quicker, has a longer self-life and, captures fine detail beautifully.
-The downside of this kind is that it is VERY sensitive.
-In fact, it is so sensitive that daylight on a cloudy day would start to expose your image.
-If you wash the screens out outside, the emulsion would overexpose even the stencil.
+This kind of emulsion is highly light sensitive, exposes very quickly, has a long shelf-life and captures fine detail beautifully.
+The downside of Pre Sensitized Emulsion is that it is VERY sensitive to UV light.
+In fact, it is so sensitive that daylight on a cloudy day would expose your image.
+If you wash your freshly exposed screens out outside, your image area will be exposed and you will be unable to rinse out anything.

 When exposing a screen, you have a 10% window of error.
 For example, say you expose a screen for 60 seconds.
 The 10% window of error would mean you could go six seconds over or six seconds under before you'd start seeing issues with your exposed emulsion.
 If the screen is under-exposed, parts of the image will wash out.
 If the screen is over-exposed, you won't be able to wash out some of the finer details of the stencil.

-If you are are a beginner, I would hold off on using this type of emulsion for a while.
-For this kind of emulsion, you will want an exposure unit with a timer and a darkroom equipped with washout booth and supplies.
-This kind is great to work into, but you may run into more issues if you get into this type too soon.
+If you are a beginner, I would hold off on using this type of emulsion for a while.
+For this kind of emulsion, you will want a light safe dark room, an exposure unit with a timer and a darkroom equipped with a washout booth where you can rinse out your image in a light safe environment.
+Pre Sensitized Emulsion is great to work into, but only after you have built out the ideal dark room

 PROS: